Lyall/GBFRelinkFix/README.md

 ## Configuration
 - See **GBFRelinkFix.ini** to adjust settings for the fix.

+### Steam Deck/Linux Additional Instructions
+- Open up the game properties in Steam and add `WINEDLLOVERRIDES="dinput8=n,b" %command%` to the launch options.

 ## Known Issues
 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.